qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ----------

 To create a buffer around the labels, activate the |checkbox|
-:guilabel:`Draw text buffer` checkbox in the :guilabel:`Buffer`tab.
-You can set the buffer's :guilabel:`Size`, :guilabel:`color` and :guilabel:`Transparency`.
-If the |checkbox| :guilabel:`color buffer's fill` checkbox is activated, it will interact with partially transparent text and give mixed color transparency results.
-Turning off the buffer fill fixes that issue (except where the interior aspect of the buffer's stroke intersects with the text's fill) and also allows you to make outlined text.
+:guilabel:`Draw text buffer` checkbox in the :guilabel:`Buffer` tab.
+You can set the buffer's :guilabel:`Size`, :guilabel:`color`, and :guilabel:`Transparency`.
+The buffer expands from the label's outline , so, if the |checkbox| :guilabel:`color buffer's fill` checkbox is activated, the buffer interior is filled.
+This may be relevant when using partially transparent labels or with non-normal blending modes, which will allow seeing behind the label's text.
+Deactivating
+|checkbox| :guilabel:`color buffer's fill` checkbox (while using totally
+transparent labels) will allow you to create outlined text labels.

 Background tab
 --------------